 - Pursue an appeal to a higher court in South Carolina or the U.S. Fourth Circuit Court of Appeals.

-Keep in mind that white collar crimes are often prosecuted in the U.S. District Court for the District of South Carolina, which features courthouses in both Spartanburg and Greenville.
-The procedural rules and rules of evidence that apply in federal court are different than those in South Carolina state courts.
-This is why it is crucial to work with a firm such as Harrison White, P.C., which routinely practices in federal court in addition to state court.
+Keep in mind that white collar crimes are often prosecuted in the U.S. District Court for the District of South Carolina.
+The procedural rules and rules of evidence that apply in federal court are different from those in South Carolina state courts.
+This is why it is crucial to work with a firm such as KD Trial Lawyers, which routinely practices in federal court in addition to state court.